GRID3/grid3rmd/README.md

 -----

-This R package contains templates which can be used to
+This R package contains R Markdown templates for the [GRID3](http://grid3.org/) project, using brand fonts, colour schemes and icons.

-## Installation

 The package can be installed from GitHub as follows:

 ```r
 devtools::install_github("GRID3/grid3rmd")
 ```

-## Using in file
+## Using the templates

 The template includes output formats for PDF, HTML and Word.
-The following options can be used in the YAML of your R Markdown document.
+These are available through RStudio through `File -> New -> RMarkdown -> From Template`, where `GRID3 Template` and `GRID3 Training Template`, or by changing the output format in the  the YAML of your R Markdown document using the following:

 ```yaml
 output: